JamesSkemp/phaser-vs-code-tutorial/part-two/README.md

-# Part One: New Project
+# Part Two: New Project
 In order to simplify things, we'll be using a basic starter project for our new project.

 [My Phaser Tutorials on GitHub](https://github.com/JamesSkemp/PhaserTutorials) includes a couple starter projects.
 We'll use the [_Starter VS Code](https://github.com/JamesSkemp/PhaserTutorials/tree/master/_Starter%20VS%20Code) project for the benefits it includes, which are detailed below.